mark-watson/PythonAIBook/manuscript/category_theory_deep_learning.md

 ### Internal Logic: The Heyting Algebra

-The subobject classifier $\Omega$ in a topos carries a **Heyting algebra** structure, which is the internal logic of the topos.
-In the category of sets this collapses to classical Boolean logic, but on the continuous interval $[0,1]$ it gives us fuzzy logical operators:
+The subobject classifier `Ω` in a topos carries a **Heyting algebra** structure, which is the internal logic of the topos.
+In the category of sets this collapses to classical Boolean logic, but on the continuous interval `[0,1]` it gives us fuzzy logical operators:

 ```python
 def heyting_and(p: float, q: float) -> float: